 Academic Integrity Resources

-- The Academic Skills Quick Guides page includes Avoiding Plagiarism and Academic Misconduct sections containing PDFs to assist you further.
+- The Academic Skills Quick Guides containing PDFs about Avoiding Plagiarism and Academic Misconduct to assist you further.

 - Avoiding Plagiarism self-access module (Requires Blackboard/MySCU login)